learn-co-curriculum/school-domain-querying/TUTORIAL.md

 # Guide to Solving and Reviewing School Domain Querying

-##Overview
+## Overview

+ Our goal for this lab is to create an ORM - an Object Relational Mapper.
+This means we'll be creating a Ruby interface for our database, wrapping SQL statements in methods that perform basic CRUD (Create, Read, Update, Delete) operations.
+Each of our classes will correspond with a table in our database.
+We'll be able to create new instances of the classes that align with rows in the database.

 Before you get started, the first thing you should do is read through the README.
-The README tells you that there is a `lib/student.rb` file that is built out and to use it as a guide.
+The README tells you that there is a `lib/student.rb` file that is built out.
+We'll use this file as a guide to build out similar functionality in our `department` and `course` classes.

  Open `lib/student.rb` and read through it, as well as the specs, to get a high level overview of what your end goal is.
-Our goal for this lab is to create an ORM - an Object Relational Mapper.
-This means we'll be creating a Ruby interface for our database, wrapping SQL statements in methods that perform basic CRUD operations.

 Now that you have a sense of direction, go ahead and  run the test suite by typing `rspec` into the terminal.
 As expected, the student class completely passes since it was already created for you.

 The first failing test is in our Course class, `undefined method create_table for Course:Class.`